manikantan900/swiggy-sql-data-analysis/README.md

 Ranked top restaurants based on total revenue

-Highlighted data quality gaps impacting analysis accuracy
+Highlighted data quality gaps that may impact analytical accuracy

 📄 Business Requirement Document

-This project was built based on a formal BRD outlining:
+This project is driven by a formal BRD outlining:

 Business questions